hariThorve/aiInterviewer_backend/README.md

 - The repo contains several parser implementations (Python and JS).
 Pick the one you intend to deploy and wire the frontend to that service.
 - When deploying a single service from this monorepo (e.g., to Render), set the service root to the folder you're deploying (`backend`, `frontend`, or `documentParser`).

----

-If you want, I can:

-1. Add `render.yaml` example files for the backend and document parser.
-2. Create simple Postman collection / sample requests for quick testing.
-3. Wire the frontend `VITE_API_BASE_URL` automatically when building.

-Tell me which and I'll add them.